Is Blockchain Really Over?

 By Gigi Levy-Weiss (@GigiLevy).
-Gigi is a Managing Partner at NFX, an early and seed stage venture capital fund.
+Gigi is a General Partner at NFX, an early and seed-stage venture capital fund.

 Isn’t crypto over?
 Wasn’t there a crash?
 Isn’t blockchain old news?

 In December 2017, the market capitalization of cryptocurrencies surged to around $800 billion.
 In the next year, as we all know, crypto declined precipitously.
 About 12 months later in November 2018, that figure had sunk as low as $182 billion.
 But it’s notable that, even after this decline, prices would have still been on an upward trajectory year over year had it not been for the wave of speculation in late 2017.